-D Expectation is that employee will come into work.
+(b) Expectation is that employee will come into work.
 If circumstances change & additional low census can be offered it becomes a new event & the low census rotation will be reviewed at that time to determine who should get low census.
 This should not occur on a regular basis.
 If this becomes the consistent practice, then Algorithm "C" is the best option.

-10.4.3 Low Census Standby.
-If a low census day is offered and it is uncertain whether the employee will be needed for part of the shift, an employee who agrees to be on standby will be paid standby pay.
-If an employee has been notified of low census but will be needed and agrees to a later start time on that shift, the employee will not receive standby pay.
-If the employee chooses not to take off a portion of the scheduled shift, the option will be offered to other staff.
+9.3 Low Census Standby.
+If a low census day is offered and it is uncertain whether the nurse will be needed for part of the shift, a nurse who agrees to be on standby will be paid standby pay.
+If a nurse has been notified of low census but will be needed and agrees to a later start time on that shift, the nurse will not receive standby pay.
+If the nurse chooses not to take off a portion of the scheduled shift, the option will be offered to other staff.

-10.4.4 Low Census Fund.
-Where mandatory low census (as opposed to voluntary low census) hours are required, the Employer will assign other duties, skill development or cross training consistent with organizational and patient care needs as determined by the Employer.
-The total number of low census hours will be 4 (four) hours per FTE, up to a maximum of 2500 hours per calendar year.
-Where low census hours exceed the hours in the fund on a Swedish Medical Center-wide basis within a calendar year, then employees will be released from work due to low census conditions, as provided for in Section 10.4.1.
-The total hours will be determined based on the total FTE in the bargaining unit on December 1st of the previous year.
-The Low Census Fund is utilized for projects and may involve some patient contact.
+9.4 Mandatory Low Census Fund.
+Where mandatory low census (as opposed to voluntary low census) hours are required, the Employer will assign other nursing related duties, skill development or cross training consistent with organizational and patient care needs as determined by the Employer.
+The total hours in the fund will be four (4) hours per 1.0 FTE per calendar year up to 9500 hours per calendar year.
+Where low census hours exceed the total fund hours on a Swedish Medical Center-wide basis within a calendar year, then nurses will be released from work due to low census conditions, as provided for in Section 9.1.
+The maximum total hours in the fund will be discussed by both parties on an annual basis to determine if the amount is appropriate.
+The total number of low census hours will be determined based on the total FTE in the bargaining unit on December 1st of the previous year and a review of the number of hours nurses were released from work due to mandatory low census in the prior twelve months to determine whether the cap on hours per calendar year should be adjusted, by mutual agreement.
+The Low Census Fund is utilized for non-patient care projects but may involve some patient contact.
 The Employer will determine appropriate projects and will assign these projects to the staff.
+Projects appropriate for staff utilizing the Low Census Fund may include, but are not limited to: